circus-tent/circus/docs/source/configuration.rst

 `worker1` will be run with PATH = $PATH (expanded from the environment circusd was run in) `worker2` will be run with PATH = /bin and CAKE = lie

-It possible to use wildcards as well.
+It's possible to use wildcards as well.

 Example::